 How to TRICK your customers into wanting to keep using your product so you can reduce your SaaS churn rate?

-Someone asked me what I thought about Web App companies that don’t let you cancel your subscription with the push of a button on the site.
+Okay, so someone asked me what I thought about SaaS companies that don’t let you cancel your subscription with the push of a button on the site.

 Here’s my take on the issue of making someone jump through hoops to cancel their subscription.